Get

 Eye problems, obesity, and heart issues are a few of the problems you’ll want to look for with your tortie.
 Here’s a list of a few breeds that can have a tortoiseshell coat pattern:

-Each breed has their own set of health concerns that you need to watch out for.
+Each breed has its own set of health concerns that you need to watch out for.
 If you notice any troubling signs with your tortie, it’s best to contact your vet for an appointment.
 They can diagnose and set up a course of treatment for your little friend.

 divider 1 paws